Illinois Vital Records

 Work ID

-Who is Authorized to Order
+Who Is Authorized to Order Illinois Vital Records?

-The individual on record can request a certified copy of their vital records.
+The individual on record can request a certified copy of their IL vital records.
 The record holder must provide proof of identity with the application.

 Certificate Authorized People